ak-org/notebooks/README.md

-# My collection of Python notebooks for Data Engineering work.
+# Python notebooks and reports of Data Mining capstone project at UIUC.